Domestic Violence Defense Lawyers

 Those in the Florida region who have experienced domestic violence and would like to take precautions against further abuse should speak with one of our domestic violence attorneys.

-There are specific acts that qualify as domestic violence, and our lawyers can defend you against all of them.
+Some specific acts qualify as domestic violence, and our lawyers can defend you against all of them.
 These include:

 • Assault and aggravated assault